Peter Herrndorf on his illustrious career in the arts

 Mr. Herrndorf was Distinguished Visitor in Journalism at the University of Western Ontario School of Journalism, for the 1983-84 school year.

 On June 30, 1993, Governor General Ramon Hnatyshyn appointed Peter Herrndorf as an Officer to the Order of Canada.
+In 2017, he was promoted to Companion of the Order of Canada in recognition of his extraordinary service to the country.

 In September 1995, he became the first recipient of the William Kilbourn Award presented by the Toronto Arts Awards Foundation for lifetime contribution to the arts in Toronto.